DurandBastien/Search-Engine-LATimes/README.md

   - implementation of the fagin algorithm :
     - retrieve all the posting lists associated with the keywords in the query
     - instantiate the dict M as all the documents seen at least once in a Posting List but not in all the Posting List
-    - M : HashMap (key = docId, value = pair(updated score of the document, number of PostingList who contains the document ) )
+    - M : HashMap (key = docId, value = pair(updated score of the document, number of PostingList seen which contains the document ) )
     - instantiate the list C as all the documents seen in every Posting List
+    - First, we go through the first element of every PostingList.
+If this element is a document we've never seen, we will add it to M. Otherwise, if this element has been seen in every PostingList we will add it to C and remove it from M, else we will just update the value of the score of this document in M and increment the "number of times seen" variable.
+    - Then we will go on with the second element of every PostingList and so on.
+    - After this loop process, we will go through the remaining elements in M and compute their final score by taking into account every Posting List in order to be sure that their score are not bigger than those in C.
 - Making queries
   - Pre-processing on queries before applying the search algorithm
     - Convert into list of tokens